 (Repeats Monday’s column with no changes to the text.
 John Kemp is a Reuters market analyst.
 The views expressed are his own)

-Hedge funds and other money managers sold 104 million barrels in the six most important petroleum futures and options contracts in the week to Nov.
-3, after selling 53 million barrels the week before.
+Hedge funds and other money managers sold the equivalent of almost 40 million barrels in the six most important petroleum futures and options contracts in the week to Sept.
+1.

 Our Standards: The Thomson Reuters Trust Principles.